Stakes For Zone 3

 How to Plant Live Stakes

 After you have made your live stake and selected an appropriate place to plant, you may begin the application process by planting it.
-To do this, you will need to angle the sharper end of the stake towards the ground, and simply apply pressure.
+To do this, you will need to angle the sharper end of the stake towards the ground and apply pressure.
 Your goal is to get the bottom two or three nodes into the earth.
 You will want to have a node that is partially visible through the soil because it will maximize stability of the stake.

-After the first few months of the planting and application process, it is important that you check up on your live stake.
+After the first few months of the planting and application process, it is vital that you check up on your live stake.
 You will frequently be checking to make sure that it is alive and growing well.
 If you planted it in a forested area, you might find it necessary to mark your live stake after you've planted it.
 Orange tape, paint, or ribbon serves as an excellent marker that will help you locate your live stake in the future.